raleel/cfi-srd/0008_Combat.md

 - Movement is performed by either the Move, Hustle, or Charge Action.
 - The Move Action allows the character to move a distance equal to their Base Movement Rate.
-- The Hustle Action allows a character to run a distance equal to 3x Movement Rate, or Sprint at 5x Movement Rate.
+- The Hustle Action allows a character to Run a distance equal to 3x Movement Rate, or Sprint at 5x Movement Rate.
 - Movement can only be performed by unengaged characters (save for special cases such as Outmaneuvering).
-- Except in certain cases (such as charging), all significant movement ceases once a character enters the engagement range of the intended opponent.
+- Except in certain cases (such as Charging), all significant movement ceases once a character enters the engagement range of the intended opponent.
-- Except in certain cases (such as Charging through Contact), moving into the opponent's engagement zone places each in engagement with the other.
+- Except in certain cases (such as Charging through Contact), moving into the opponent's engagement zone places each combatant in engagement with the other.
 - Once Engaged, characters cannot move away from an opponent unless first Withdrawing from close combat.
-- Attempting to move past an unengaged foe who is using the Delay Combat Action, permits (as a specific exception) that opponent to strike at moving characters as they pass by or block a character's progress, prompting close combat on the following Turn or Round.
+- Attempting to move past an unengaged foe who is using the Delay Action, permits (as a specific exception) that opponent to strike at moving characters as they pass by or block a character's progress, prompting close combat on the following Turn or Round.

 ### Situational Movement Rates